Authorized (horse): Background

-Authorized was foaled on 14 February 2004 and was sired by Montjeu, winner of the Irish Derby, Prix du Jockey Club and Prix de l'Arc de Triomphe in 1999 and the King George VI and Queen Elizabeth Stakes in 2000.
-Authorized's dam, the unraced Funsie, was sired by Saumarez, winner of the Prix de l'Arc de Triomphe in 1990.
-Funsie is owned by the Irish jockey Mick Kinane, who is one-third of the partnership which bred Authorized.
+Authorized was foaled on 14 February 2004.
+He was sired by Montjeu, winner of the Irish Derby, Prix du Jockey Club and Prix de l'Arc de Triomphe in 1999 and the King George VI and Queen Elizabeth Stakes in 2000.
+His dam, the unraced Funsie, was sired by Saumarez, winner of the Prix de l'Arc de Triomphe in 1990.
+Funsie was owned by the Irish jockey Mick Kinane, who is one-third of the partnership which bred Authorized.
 Kinane would go on to ride against Authorized in the 2007 Epsom Derby, finishing last on Archipenko.

-He was sold as a foal for 95,000 guineas to Tony Nerses at Tattersalls Newmarket, England sales in November 2004 and returned there in October 2005 as a yearling to be bought by the Newmarket trainer Peter Chapple-Hyam for 400,000 guineas on behalf of the Kuwaiti businessmen and racing partners Saleh al Homaizi and Imad al Sagar.

-He was broken at Fawley House Stud by Danni & Steve O'Neill in 2006/7.
+Authorized was sold as a foal for 95,000 guineas to Tony Nerses at Tattersalls Newmarket sales in November 2004 and returned there in October 2005 as a yearling to be bought by the Newmarket trainer Peter Chapple-Hyam for 400,000 guineas on behalf of the Kuwaiti businessmen and racing partners Saleh al Homaizi and Imad al Sagar.
+He was broken in at Fawley House Stud by Danni & Steve O'Neill.

 Authorized was trained throughout his career by Peter Chapple-Hyam at his St Gatien stables in Newmarket.

 Racing career

 2006

 Authorized made his racecourse debut at Newbury Racecourse on 15 September 2006, in the one mile Haynes, Hanson and Clark Conditions Stakes.
 Ridden by Eddie Ahern, he finished third of seven runners behind the winner, Teslin.
 He was beaten by a head into third by Aqaleem and the Racing Post's assessment of Authorized was that "he is bred to make a better three-year-old and looks sure to improve and win races."

 A month later, on 21 October 2006, Authorized returned to Newbury to contest the Group One Racing Post Trophy over one mile.
-The race was run on heavy going, and Authorized was ridden for the first time by Frankie Dettori.
+The race was run on heavy going, and Authorized was ridden for the first time by Frankie Dettori, who would go on to ride him in all his remaining races.
 He won at odds of 25 to 1, by one and three quarter lengths from Charlie Farnsbarns.
 The odds-on favourite Eagle Mountain finished fourth.
 Authorized was quoted immediately after the race at 16 to 1 for the 2007 Epsom Derby but this was soon cut to 10 to 1.